 Would I Go Back?

 I actually had another night booked at City Rooms before I was due to fly to Venice but I cancelled it and found something else; Colors Hostel across the street.
-In general it was ok and I know I was partly to blame with not reading the fine print properly on booking.com about saying exactly when I was arriving, but the attitude of the proprietor/receptionist, and the scary staircase, made one stay enough for me.
+In general City Rooms was ok and I know I was partly to blame with not reading the fine print properly on booking.com about informing them exactly when I was arriving.
+But the attitude of the proprietor/receptionist, and the scary staircase, made one stay enough for me.